-The local authority may require an EIA if a proposed scheme impacts on wildlife and habitat.
-If an EIA is if not required, consent may still be needed if the scheme involves afforestation, deforestation or creating forest roads.
+The LPA may require an EIA if a proposed scheme impacts on wildlife conservation and habitat.
+If an EIA is not required, consent may still be needed if the scheme involves afforestation, deforestation or the creation of forest roads.

 Commercial options to consider in woodland

-Enterprises such as logging and sawing tree trunks on a small scale may not require consent, but larger operations might: for clarification, consulting the LPA.
+Enterprises such as logging and sawing tree trunks in small woodlands may not require consent, but larger commercial operations might: for clarification, consult the relevant LPA.

 Before purchasing woodland for sale or when considering removing trees in woodland, a tree survey or EIA may be required from a specialist company such as Arbtech Consulting Ltd.https://arbtech.co.uk/contact-us/